bruno-ruotolo/api-universities-integrado/README.md

   <img style='margin: 5px;' src="https://img.shields.io/badge/SuperTest-9254ff?style=for-the-badge&logo=supertest"/>
 </div>

-## How to Run
+## How to Run 🏃‍♀️

-You can use this API cloning this repository

-To clone the project, run the following command:
+You can use this API cloning this repository.
+To clone it, run the following command:

 ```git
 git clone https://github.com/bruno-ruotolo/api-universities-integrado.git
 ```

+_Note: This command use the HTTPS to clone the project, you can clone it using the SSH protocol or GitHub Cli, following the clone guide on the project main page_

-Then, navigate to the project folder and run the following command to install the dependences:
+Then, navigate to the project folder and run the following command to install the dependencies:

 ```git
 npm i